hasithalakmal/lazy/README.md

  --- | --- | ---
 createGlobalVariableFromResponseBody(String key, String jsonPath) | Post actions |You can define a global variable and set value from response body.
 You can use JSON path to select value

-These are the only existing Actions for now.
+This is the only existing Actions for now.
 We will be improving this section with the next releases.

 # Executor API
  Executor | Description
  --- | ---
+ executeLazySuite(LazySuite lazySuite) | Execute complete lazy suite executeLazySuite(LazySuite lazySuite, LazyExecutionGroup lazyExecutionGroup) | Execute pre defined group of tests.
+You have to define test groups in LazyExecutionGroup.
+Then it will execute the suite by considering the hierarchical approach executeTestSuite(TestSuite testSuite, Stack stack) | Execute given test suite.
+In here it not inheriting any attribute from the parent. since you have to define stack. executeTestScenario(TestScenario testScenario, Stack stack) | Execute given test scenario.
+In here it not inheriting any attribute from the parent. since you have to define stack. executeTestCase(TestCase testCase, Stack stack) | Execute given test case.
+In here it not inheriting any attribute from the parent. since you have to define stack. executeApiCall(ApiCall apiCall, Stack stack) | Execute given api call.
+In here it not inheriting any attribute from the parent. since you have to define stack.